thelogicalgrammar/pLoT_course/book/howto.md

 First method (fast and simple)
 1. Go to the chapter you want to work on in this book.
-1. Hover the the little spaceship button at the top of the page.
+1. Hover on the little spaceship button at the top of the page.
 1. Click on the 'Colab' button from the menu that appears.

 Second method (more generalizable to other contexts)